mlrun/mlrun/docs/feature-store/feature-vectors.md

 svc.get(entities)
 ```

-The `entities` can be a list of dictionaries as shown in the example, or a list of list where the values in the internal
+The `entities` can be a list of dictionaries as shown in the example, or a list of lists where the values in the internal
 list correspond to the entity values (e.g. `entities = [["Joe"], ["Mike"]]`).
 The `.get()` method returns a dict by default
 .
 If you want to return an ordered list of values, set the `as_list` parameter to `True`.
 The list input is required by many ML
 frameworks and this eliminates additional glue logic.